About Dynamic Search Ads

 All webpages.
 Google’s index of your website determines relevant user searches and generates your ad.

-> Specific pages.
-Run a DSA campaign based on a site category (like, “shoes”), or specific webpages.
+Specific pages.
+Run Dynamic Search Ads based on a site category (like, “shoes”), or specific webpages.
 You can also target specific words or strings, too:

-> - Pages with titles containing certain words
+- Pages with titles containing certain words

 - Pages with URLs containing certain strings of text

 - Pages containing certain words

 Page feed.
 Use a spreadsheet of URLs for the most focused targeting.
 You can then target your entire feed or parts of it.
 For instance, you can label pages about "products with 4-star reviews" or "hotels with lots of availability” and target URLs with those labels only.